TinyTrain: Resource-Aware Task-Adaptive Sparse Training of DNNs at the Data-Scarce Edge: Further Analysis and Discussion

-In this subsection, we analyse the cost of meta-training, one of the major components of our FSL-based pre-training, in terms of the overall latency to perform meta-training.
-In our experiments, the offline meta-training on the source dataset, MiniImageNet, takes 5-6 hours across three architectures.
-However, note that the cost is small as meta-training needs to be performed only once per architecture.
-Furthermore, this cost is amortised by being able to reuse the same resulting meta-trained model across multiple downstream tasks (different target datasets) and devices, \textit{e.g.}~Raspberry Pi Zero 2 and Jetson Nano.
+In this subsection, we analyse the cost of meta-training, one of the major components of our FSL-based pre-training, in terms of the overall latency to perform meta-training. \sysname’s meta-training stage takes place offline (as illustrated in Figure~\ref{fig:overview}) on a server equipped with sufficient computing power and memory (refer to Appendix~\ref{app:implementation} for more details regarding hardware specifications used in our work) prior to deployment on-device.
+In our experiments, the offline meta-training on MiniImageNet takes around 5-6 hours across three architectures.
+However, note that this cost is small as meta-training needs to be performed \textit{only once} per architecture.
+Furthermore, this cost is amortised by being able to reuse the same resulting meta-trained model across multiple downstream tasks (different target datasets) and devices, \textit{e.g.}~Raspberry Pi Zero 2 and Jetson Nano, while achieving significant accuracy improvements (refer to Table~\ref{tab:accuracy} and Figure~\ref{subfig:metatrain} in the main manuscript and Figures~\ref{app:fig:ablation_study_mcunet},~\ref{app:fig:ablation_study_mbv2}, and~\ref{app:fig:ablation_study_proxyless} in the appendix).